Hariram (politician)

 Hariram is an Indian politician.
 He was a member of 17th Legislative Assembly of Duddhi, Uttar Pradesh of India.
 A member of the Apna Dal (Sonelal) party, he represented the Dudhi constituency of Uttar Pradesh.

 Political career

-Hariram won from Duddhi Constituency, a reserved Constituency for Scheduled Castes, in the 2017 Uttar Pradesh Legislative Assembly election by defeating Vijay Singh Gond of Bahujan Samaj Party by a margin of 1085 votes.
+Hariram won from Duddhi Constituency, a reserved Constituency for Scheduled Tribes, in the 2017 Uttar Pradesh Legislative Assembly election by defeating Vijay Singh Gond of Bahujan Samaj Party by a margin of 1085 votes.